 On July 13, 2010 Northrop Grumman Corporation announced plans to consolidate its Gulf Coast shipbuilding operations and explore strategic alternatives for its Shipbuilding business.
-Ship construction at Avondale will wind down in 2013.
-Future LPD-class ships will be built in a single production line at the company's Pascagoula, Miss. facility.
+Ship construction at Avondale would wind down in 2013.
+Future LPD-class ships would be built in a single production line at the company's Pascagoula, MS facility.
 The company anticipated some opportunities in Pascagoula for Avondale shipbuilders who wish to relocate.
 As a result of the consolidation, the company expects higher costs to complete ships currently under construction in Avondale due to anticipated reductions in productivity and, as a result, is increasing the estimates to complete LPDs 23 and 25 by approximately $210 million.
 Of this amount $113 million will be recognized as a one-time, pre-tax cumulative charge to Shipbuilding's second quarter 2010 operating income.
 The balance will be recognized as lower margin in future periods, principally on the LPD 25.
 The company also anticipates that it will incur substantial restructuring and facilities shutdown-related costs including, but not limited to, severance, relocation expense, and asset write-downs.
 These costs are expected to be allowable expenses under government accounting standards and recoverable in future years under the company's contracts.
 The company estimates that these restructuring costs will be more than offset by future savings expected to be generated by the consolidation.

 Avondale Industries, a division of Northrop-Grumman, is one of the largest shipbuilders in the United States, specializing in the design, construction, conversion, repair and modernization of various types of ocean-going vessels for the military and commercial markets.
 A majority of Avondale's contracts in recent years has been for the construction of US Navy surface ships, although it secured its largest ever commercial contract in 1997 for the construction of two 125,000 Dead Weight Tons ("DWT") crude oil carriers for the Jones Act Trade.